japila-books/spark-sql-internals/docs/physical-operators/ShuffleExchangeExec.md

 `apply` creates a new <<creating-instance, ShuffleExchangeExec>> physical operator with an empty link:spark-sql-ExchangeCoordinator.adoc[ExchangeCoordinator].

-[NOTE]
-====
 `apply` is used when:

-* link:spark-sql-SparkStrategy-BasicOperators.adoc[BasicOperators] execution planning strategy is executed (and plans a link:spark-sql-LogicalPlan-Repartition-RepartitionByExpression.adoc[Repartition] logical operator with `shuffle` flag enabled, a link:spark-sql-LogicalPlan-Repartition-RepartitionByExpression.adoc[RepartitionByExpression])
+* [BasicOperators](../execution-planning-strategies/BasicOperators.md) execution planning strategy is executed (and plans a link:spark-sql-LogicalPlan-Repartition-RepartitionByExpression.adoc[Repartition] logical operator with `shuffle` flag enabled, a link:spark-sql-LogicalPlan-Repartition-RepartitionByExpression.adoc[RepartitionByExpression])

 * link:spark-sql-EnsureRequirements.adoc[EnsureRequirements] physical query optimization is executed (and requested to link:spark-sql-EnsureRequirements.adoc#ensureDistributionAndOrdering[enforce partition requirements])
-====

 === [[internal-properties]] Internal Properties